60frames/webpack-hot-server-middleware/README.md

 }
 ```

-> NOTE: The server bundle is itself middleware allowing you to mount it anywhere in an existing node server, e.g.
+**NOTE:** The server bundle is itself middleware allowing you to mount it anywhere in an existing node server:

 ```js
 const express = require('express');